John Wood (Scottish courtier): Mary and the Earl of Moray

 Wood remained in obscurity until Mary abdicated and Moray returned to power as regent, when he became his secretary, in preference to William Maitland of Lethington, and was employed in all his more confidential political missions.
 He was involved in making inventories of the queen's jewels and took several items to England.

-On Queen Mary's escape to England, after Langside, he was sent by the regent, in June 1568, "to resolve the queen of England of anything she" stood "doubtful unto."
-The Earl of Murray declared that John Wood, had copies and translations of letters into the Scots language which proved to his satisfaction that Mary, Queen of Scots had consented to the murder of her husband Henry Stewart, Lord Darnley, and Wood had taken these copies to Elizabeth I of England.
-On 8 October 1568 John Wood arrived at York to join the conference discussing Mary, Queen of Scots and the Casket letters.
+After the battle of Langside, Mary fled to England.
+Wood was sent to London by Regent Moray in June 1568 "to resolve the queen of England of anything she" stood "doubtful unto".
+Mary sent her servant George Douglas to Elizabeth I with copies of Wood's letters, which she thought would discredit him.
+Moray declared that Wood had copies and translations of letters into the Scots language which proved to his satisfaction that Mary, Queen of Scots had consented to the murder of her husband Henry Stewart, Lord Darnley.

+On 8 October 1568, John Wood arrived at York to join the conference discussing Mary, Queen of Scots, and the Casket letters.
 James Melville of Halhill wrote that Wood was "a great ringleader at York."
 Wood kept up a correspondence of his own with William Cecil, the English Secretary of State.
 At the subsequent Hampton Court conference he made a show of reluctance in presenting the accusation against the queen, but allowed it to be plucked out of his hands by the bishop of Orkney, who presented it to the English council.

-After the return of Moray to Scotland in 1569, and as a follow up to the conferences, Wood was again sent on an embassy to England in March 1569, and returned in June 1569.
+After the return of Moray to Scotland in 1569, and as a follow-up to the conferences, Wood was again sent on an embassy to England in March 1569, and returned in June 1569.
 His embassy was intended to assist in exposing the intrigues of the Duke of Norfolk and his secret negotiations with the Queen of Scots.
-To raise his status in order that he might have "ane honorable style, to set out the better his embassage", according to James Melville of Halhill he used indirect methods to obtain from the Regent the bishopric of Moray.
+To raise his status in order that he might have "ane honorable style, to set out the better his embassage", according to James Melville he used indirect methods to obtain from the Regent the bishopric of Moray.
 On his return to Scotland he gave a report to the Privy Council of his proceedings, and on the motion of the Regent, he was thanked and discharged.
-Wood also worked through the inventories of the queen with her servant Servais de Condé.
+Wood also worked through the inventories of the queen with Moray's servant James Murray and Mary's servant Servais de Condé.

 In a propaganda piece circulated by his party's enemies in January 1570, known as the Pretended Conference, a Machiavellian speech was attributed to John Wood urging Regent Moray to ruthless action against his adversaries and to use any means possible to increase his popular support.

 Wood wrote to Cecil from Manderston on 31 October 1569 describing the success of Moray's military mission to the west of Scotland.